superfluid-finance/docs/protocol-overview/super-apps/super-app.md

             SuperAppDefinitions.BEFORE_AGREEMENT_UPDATED_NOOP |
             SuperAppDefinitions.BEFORE_AGREEMENT_TERMINATED_NOOP;

-        _host.registerApp(configWord);
+// can be an empty string in dev or testnet deployments string memory registrationKey = "";

+        _host.registerAppWithKey(configWord, registrationKey);
 ```

-Running `_host.registerApp` and passing in the `configWord` will enable your Super App to be registered within the Superfluid host contract's Super App manifest.
+Running `_host.registerAppWithKey` and passing in the `configWord` will enable your Super App to be registered within the Superfluid host contract's Super App manifest.
 This will allow it to be managed under basic Superfluid governance parameters and ensure that callbacks are run as intended.

 The `APP_LEVEL_FINAL` must be set as seen above for now.
 This parameter refers to which (and how many) callbacks will be run within a hypothetical chain of Super Apps.
 During the creation of the protocol, we had to decide how Super Apps would behave if a chain of callbacks could have the potential to execute in succession.